MGM-29 Sergeant

-The MGM-29 Sergeant was an American short-range, solid fuel, surface-to-surface missile developed by the Jet Propulsion Laboratory.
+The MGM-29 Sergeant was an American short-range, solid fuel, surface-to-surface missile developed by the Jet Propulsion Laboratory (JPL).
 The missiles were built by Sperry Utah Company.
 The Sergeant was the third and last in a series of JPL rockets for the US Army whose names correspond to the progression in Army enlisted ranks, starting with Private and Corporal.

-The Sergeant missile was first fired by an operational field artillery unit at White Sands New Mexico by the 3rd Battalion 38th Artillery station at Fort Sill Oklahoma in the summer of 1962.
+The Sergeant missile was first fired by an operational field artillery unit at White Sands, New Mexico by the 3rd Battalion 38th Artillery station from Fort Sill, Oklahoma in the summer of 1962.
 President John F. Kennedy attended the fire power demonstration at White Sands New Mexico.

 Development

-The Sergeant was originated during 1948 at JPL.
-Due to the large workload of the Corporal program rocket motor development for the Sergeant was transferred to the Redstone Division of the Thiokol Corporation.
+The Sergeant originated during 1948 at JPL.
+Due to the large workload of the Corporal missile program, rocket motor development for the Sergeant was transferred to the Redstone Division of the Thiokol Corporation.
 Due to the failure of the Sergeant program to develop rapidly the early Sergeant was terminated in April 1951.
 Another Army missile program, the Hermes program had developed the Hermes A2 another solid fueled missile.
 The Hermes RV-A-10 (A2) was successful but not pursued with the motor serving as the inspiration for future solid rocket motors.
 JPL cautioned against making Sergeant a "crash" program as with Corporal.

 Sergeant missile development began January 1955.
 There were three basic steps planned: feasibility demonstration in 1955–1957, experimental development in 1958 and 1959, followed by final engineering in 1960 and 1961.
 The rocket motor was designed by JPL and built by Thiokol.
 Picatinny Arsenal was to supply the warhead and adapter.
 Ground Support equipment and vehicles were to be the responsibility of JPL.
 By fall 1956 it was decided to defer procurement of the Corporal III to development of the much more practical Sergeant.
 Flight tests began in early 1956 resulting in significant design changes, By July 1961 the Sergeant weapon system had numerous deficiencies including check out, repair ease, standby readiness, reliability and low temperature storage limits.
 Sergeant was to be ready on time but fell miserably short of meeting the goal of being the weapon originally envisioned.
 When compared to its predecessor, the Sergeant required less than of the ground support equipment, and could be fired within minutes rather than hours after arriving at the firing location.
 Sergeant was relatively simple to operate and maintain.
 The Sergeant was to carry the W52 (M65) nuclear warhead.
 The Sergeant had been considered for deployment with high explosive, fragmentation, biological and chemical warheads.
 A biological warhead, the M210 and a chemical warhead, the M212 were approved but never procured.